Gyeongaa/Asian_clock/README.md

 # Asian_clock

 ## Project description
-This is the talking clock that we developed for the course 'Introduction to Voice Technology.'
-The talking clock can announce the current time in five Asian countries: China, Singapore, Thailand, Japan, and Korea.
-It does so in their respective time zones and languages, providing clear audio outputs.
-Additionally, it features an alarm function that allows users to set reminders for specific tasks in particular time zones.
+This talking clock was developed as a group project for the 'Introduction to Voice Technology' and 'Programming' courses as part of the MSc Voice Technology program at RUG - Campus Fryslan.

 ## Installation
 To get started, follow the installation instructions below.